Power Tailoring, Redefined: Inside Savile Row’s First Women-Only Tailoring House

 Step inside Gormley & Gamble — the pioneering, female-led Savile Row tailoring house creating bespoke suits for women that blend precision, confidence, and empowerment.

 Sometimes, off-the-peg just doesn’t cut it.
-For women who want clothes that command attention, fit flawlessly and tell their story, bespoke tailoring has long been out of reach — especially north of the border.
+For women who want clothes that command attention, fit flawlessly and tell their story, bespoke tailoring has long felt out of reach — especially north of the border.
 The art of a sharply cut suit has, for too long, belonged to a man’s world.

 Women Designing for Women

-At the heart of Gormley & Gamble is a powerhouse team of women redefining what Savile Row tailoring means for a modern female client.
 Founder Phoebe Gormley launched the brand in 2015, becoming the first woman to open a women-only tailoring house on the Row.
 A Forbes 30 Under 30 alum, patent holder, Google AI Visionary and UKRI Smart Grant winner, Phoebe’s achievements are as impressive as her vision.
-Her work has been spotlighted in The New York Times, The Times, Financial Times, Vogue and the BBC, while awards such as Marie Claire’s Woman of the Future, Women in Retail’s Rising Star and Great British Entrepreneur of the Year reflect her pioneering spirit.
+Her work has been featured in The New York Times, The Times, Financial Times, Vogue and the BBC, while accolades such as Marie Claire’s Woman of the Future, Women in Retail’s Rising Star and Great British Entrepreneur of the Year highlight her trailblazing role in redefining the tailoring landscape.

 Alongside her, Rosie Holden heads up the atelier, working hand in hand with clients to design each piece from scratch.
-Having honed her craft in London’s leading fashion studios — creating red-carpet gowns for A-listers and samples for Fashion Week — Rosie brings deep technical mastery and an instinctive understanding of fit.
-She’s passionate about helping clients uncover their “wardrobe persona,” translating their lifestyle and confidence into bespoke cut and cloth.
+Having honed her craft in London’s leading fashion studios — creating red carpet gowns for A-listers and samples for Fashion Week — Rosie brings deep technical mastery and an instinctive understanding of fit.
+She’s passionate about helping clients uncover their “wardrobe persona,” translating lifestyle and confidence into bespoke cut and cloth.

 Completing the trio, Jemma Hunt blends creativity and strategy, leading both client design and the brand’s marketing and operations.
 With a background in fine silk work and experience at some of the UK’s most respected fashion houses, her attention to detail is second to none.
 Her philosophy is simple yet resonant: to create garments so loved you miss them whenever they’re at the dry cleaners.